 Why then do so many people seek spiritual liberation in books, in teachings, in gurus, and in spiritual guidance from another realm?
 The reason is that at a deep level the mind does not want to be here.
 It does not want to accept the mundane world of now.
 And the main reason for that is because within the psyche of most of us there is a great deal of trapped pain.
 Our painful pasts follow us around like so many lost puppies.
 We attempt to divert our attention from the hurt by setting up future goals that require fulfilling – or by going on a spiritual journey.
 The goal to become enlightened in the future is not so different from the goal of getting laid, becoming the CEO or making your first million.

 If this all sounds like it might be too much to bear, well it is – at least all at once.
-But the presence process is self-regulating, thanks to a divine regulation that is far beyond your conscious control.
+But the presence process is self-regulating, thanks to processes that are far beyond your conscious control.
 When you commit to relax fully and allow all that lies within you to surface, each day will bring forth something new – and all in perfect timing.
 Some emotional energies will spontaneously move through you.
 Other soul issues will be triggered by life events and the dramas you unconsciously get yourself into with other people.
-The true Sage realises these things, and assumes responsibility for whatever he experiences within himself, or within his life.
+The true Sage realises these things, and assumes responsibility for whatever he/she experiences within him/herself, or within his/her life.

-All that is perfect for his spiritual evolution will be attracted to him.
-The key here is that what is attracted occurs not so much according to his conscious will, but according to divine timing.
-He attracts not what he wants, but what he is.
-For as I outline in my book A More Attractive Law of Attraction, this is the truth about the Law of Attraction that so many in the new age movement refuse to acknowledge.
+All that is perfect for your spiritual evolution will be attracted to you.
+The key here is that what is attracted occurs not so much according to your conscious will, but according to divine timing.
+You attract not what you want, but what you are.
+This is the truth about the Law of Attraction that so many in the new age movement refuse to acknowledge.

 I do not believe that Stuart Wilde understood this fully.